 There is a lot to learn on a trip around Europe.
 The consistent dynamic cultural experience and immersive natural beauties are inspiring.
 Every travel experience is a learning curve.
 You realize the good and bad of each decision, the best and worst of every choice.
 Even as you go, in your mind you develop a list of things to do differently next time.
 Well here is my list.
 Some of them are personal preferences, but most are standard – general and relatable to any traveler.

 Spend less on the next trip around Europe

 Cheap travel is always a condition you can continually work on.
 The budget can always get smaller, and experience will develop tricks to keep spending costs low.
 Money is an essential feature of travel, even if you are not spending much of it.

 Cheap travel is always at least worth a try.
-It can enhance any experience, showing the potential of exploring a place in a non-commercialized way.
+It can enhance any experience, show the potential of exploring a place in a non-commercialized way.
 It encourages you to be creative in your adventures and reduces the financial guilt of trips.

 The practices of cheap travel are unlimited.
 By camping and hiking, you embrace life outside of expensive cities.
 Work Away and Couch Surfing are great ways to spend less money on accommodation.
 Buying cheap food and cooking in rather than eating out are affordable options also.